-Words to live by if you're a bee: Ignore the lovely flowers of the delicate violet orchid, Ionopsis utricularoides.
+Words to live by if you're a bee: Ignore the lovely flowers of the delicate violet orchid, Ionopsis utricularioides.
 They're nothing more than a waste of your time.

 Most of the year, the delicate violet orchid is bloomless and the definition of inconspicuous.
 One could walk past the orchid a thousand times without noticing it.
 When you do see it, you wonder how those twists of roots and leathery, straplike leaves got there and how the plant ever survives.
 Delicate violet orchid is a twig epiphyte — an air plant that tends to grow among the small, outer branches of a tree rather than on the major branches or along the trunk.
 It is a Florida native and a rare one at that.
 Only a handful of populations are known to exist in three South Florida counties: Palm Beach, Collier and mainland Monroe.
+And it might be gone entirely from Monroe.
 Florida law lists delicate violet orchid as endangered.
 However, it is not federally protected.

 Delicate violet orchid has one of the widest distributions of any members of its family — Florida is the extreme northern end of its range, which includes the Caribbean, Mexico, Central America and South America.
 It's common in parts of its range.